What is a Specialist Mental Health Mentor?

 Specialist Mentors work to help students achieve their full potential at university while also mitigating the impact their mental health condition might have on them.

-Mentors can work with students with a range of mental health difficulties, and will help them improve their self-management competences, as well as helping them come to terms with their diagnosis.
+Mentors can work with students with a range of mental health conditions, and will help them improve their self-management competences, as well as helping them come to terms with their diagnosis.
+They can help explore the underlying causes that effect effective study, such as perfectionism, fear of failure and anxiety.

-Specialist Mentors also provide support with timetabling, goal-setting, and managing expectations about appropriate levels of study.
-They will work with the student on creating more appropriate study patterns, providing them with the tools and the mindset to achieve personal academic goals.
+Specialist Mental Health Mentors also provide support with timetabling, goal-setting, workload prioritisation, and managing expectations about appropriate levels of study.
+They will work with the student on short and long term targets, providing them with the tools and the mindset to achieve personal academic goals.
 You can find out more about the parameters of the role in the Student Loans Company's Disabled Students' Allowances guidance.

 Specialist Mentors either have specific professional qualifications or equivalent experience in the field of Mental Health.